FreddieSawiras/NJHDP-PulseGaurd/README.md

 PulseGuard's goal is to combine multiple health factors into one overall picture of cardiovascular health.

-Instead of forcing users to interpret several disconnected measurements, PulseGuard aims to provide a simple way to understand trends and determine when professional medical attention may be appropriate.
+Instead of forcing users to interpret several disconnected measurements, PulseGuard aims to provide a simple way to understand trends and determine when professional medical attention may be appropriate using an AI assitant to ensure it goes well.

 ---